joshua-hampton/exiftool-handler/README.md

 handler.test_from_template(template_id, substitutions)
 ````

-will test whether the substitution values have been formatted as
+will additionally test whether the substituted values have been
-expected.
-These will be highlighted with bold text if your terminal will allow
+formatted as expected.
+These will be highlighted with bold text if
-it.
-If the template contains no substitution fields, an empty python
+your terminal will allow it.
+If the template contains no substitution
-dictionary, i.e. `{}`, should be supplied.
+fields, an empty python dictionary, i.e. `{}`, should be supplied.

 The following would be appropriate for the example template file: